03 Mar Find the Good News

 Waking up and Seeing Clearly

 Remember a time in your past when you realized that things were not as bad as you thought.
 How did it feel to wake up in this way?

-For instance, I recognized in my twenties that as a kid up I’d been a real nerd – but definitely not a wimp.
+For instance, I recognized in my twenties that I’d been a real nerd – but definitely not a wimp as a kid.
 This was a huge relief for me.